ssinov00/PropelyAQI/README.md

 Then I added some mock data and styled everything.
 And finally I did the data fetching and improved what I had time to improve.

+#### Tech used

+1. React
+2. Typescript
+3. React Query
+4. CSS modules with sass

 Overall it took me about 7h to do this.

 ## Bonus